 Planned Parenthood was already expanding telehealth offerings, but the Covid-19 crisis has caused an upsurge.
 Now they have it commonly available in most U.S. states.
+They’ve now added markers on the list of services they list on the web page for each center:

 They have also now added Virtual Health Centers, which are listed and linked and the bottom of this page.